FellowRoboticists/RobotMediator/README.md

-RobotMediator is an Android application that allows an iRobot Create to be controlled over the internet from an Android device that has an internet connection and a USB output connector.
+RobotMediator is an Android application that allows an iRobot Create to be controlled over the internet from an Android device that has an internet connection and a USB connector.

 The application activity couldn't be simpler; there is a single toggle-button on the screen to connection/disconnect the application